-Any cost share paid with respect to the items and services will apply toward your in-network deductible out-of-pocket maximum, if you have one.
+Any cost share paid with respect to the items and services will apply toward your in-network deductible maximum out-of-pocket limit, if you have one.

-It is not a surprise bill when you knowingly choose to go out-of-network and have signed a consent for these services.
+It is not a surprise bill when you knowingly choose to go out-of-network and have signed a consent notice for these services.
 In this case, you are responsible for all charges.